Janesh7/CPP_DSA/13. Recursion/Lec 11 Time Complexity in Recursive Func/readme.md

 - add all the above tc , cancelling same stuff from lhs and previous step rhs
 - it will lead to a*K, find a based on how many iterations it took, ex for factorial it will revursively call the prev number func, hence n calls will be made, but for binary search log2n calls will be made as the array is divided into 2 each call

+OR

+Recursion tree method
+- K as the time for each node
+- Count the node

 1. Factorial